dvolland/cordova-plugin-ios-no-export-compliance/README.md

-# iOS No Export Compliance
+## Description

-This plugin set ITSAppUsesNonExemptEncryption to false in *-Info.plist file
+iOS No Export Compliance: This plugin set ITSAppUsesNonExemptEncryption to false in *-Info.plist file

 ## Installation

-`npm -i cordova-plugin-ios-no-export-compliance`
+`npm i cordova-plugin-ios-no-export-compliance`